giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-10-23-gamedev-utility-belt-unity-native-share-plugin.md

 ---
 I decided to start a [series of posts](/tags/gamedev-utility-belt/) about some game development resources that are part of my gamedev utility belt and that helps me on my game projects.

-For this first post the choose one is the **[Unity Native Share Plugin](https://github.com/yasirkula/UnityNativeShare)** by [Süleyman Yasir KULA](https://twitter.com/yasirkula) that I used on my latest mobile game [Puzzimals](http://diegogiacomelli.com.br/games/puzzimals).
+For this first post, the chosen one is the **[Unity Native Share Plugin](https://github.com/yasirkula/UnityNativeShare)** by [Süleyman Yasir KULA](https://twitter.com/yasirkula) that I used on my latest mobile game [Puzzimals](http://diegogiacomelli.com.br/games/puzzimals).

 {% logo gamedev-utility-belt.png default %}